-Millions of businesses around go through this inevitable step everyday: document collection management.
+Millions of businesses around the world go through this inevitable step everyday: managing incoming documents workflows.

 Whether it takes place at client onboarding, during the sales process or when welcoming a new hire, the document collection process needs to be as fluid as possible to ensure the business relationship runs efficiently.